Ckalia11/Star-Wars-Mission/README.md

 The single-page application is built using Django and JavaScript APIs.

 - Clone this repository
-- Install Python and Django
+- Install Python
-- At the level where manage.py is located, run the command `python manage.py runserver`
+- At the level where `manage.py` is located, run the command `pip install -r requirements.txt` to install any dependencies
+- At the same level, run the command `python manage.py runserver` to start the application
-- Visit the localhost of your computer, usually at `127.0.0.1:8000`
+- Visit the localhost of your computer at `127.0.0.1`

 ### Command-Line Interface